Joshua Tree Map Trek

 There are steep drops in the terrain... be smart about your routes.

-Sometimes better to go around then try to go over.
+Sometimes better to go around than try to go over.

 Pricing Matrix: